 Floods are one of the most common natural disasters.
 Climate change is increasing the risk of flooding.
 Heavy rain can cause rivers to burst their banks, groundwater to rise and blocked sewers could cause your business property to flood.

 Simple preparations and planning can help minimise the impact of flooding on your business.
-This guide explains how to carry out a flood risk assessment, prepare a business flood plan, flood training for employees and insure your business against flooding.
-In addition this guide also provides information on what to do in the unfortunate circumstances that your business is flooded, outlining how to reduce potential flood damage and what to do after a flood.
+This guide explains how to carry out a flood risk assessment, prepare a business flood plan, flood training for your staff, and insure your business against flooding.
+In addition, this guide also provides information on what to do in the unfortunate circumstances that your business is flooded, outlining how to reduce potential flood damage and what to do if your business is flooded.

 Flooding Incident Line0300 2000 100